-If you are using an arduino automation MDuino Family PLC, no extra connection other than a PC connection is needed to upload the code, since a RTC (Real Time Connection) with I2C communication is included.
+If you are using an Arduino automation MDuino Family PLC, no extra connection other than a PC connection is needed to upload the code, since an RTC (Real Time Connection) with I2C communication is included.

 In order to install Industrial Shields boards, the link below explains everything: